2019 Performance - IVY BALDWIN DANCE

 Ivy Baldwin Dance has been presented in New York City by BAM, Abrons Arts Center, The Chocolate Factory, The Joyce Theater (Joyce Unleashed), Dance Theater Workshop, New York Live Arts, La MaMa, E.T.C, The New Museum for Contemporary Art, Lincoln Center Out of Doors Festival/Danceoff!, Dixon Place, 92nd St. Y, Symphony Space, P.S.
 122/Coil/Catch, Danspace Project at St. Marks Church, Dance New Amsterdam, Movement Research at the Judson Church, among others, and nationally and internationally at American Dance Institute (MD), Philip Johnson Glass House (CT), REDCAT (CA), Irvine Barclay Theater (CA), Appel Farm Performing Arts Center (NJ), The Painted Bride (PA), Tanz im August (Danceoff!)
 (Germany), and Dans Contemporan International Dance Festival (Romania).
 The Company has enjoyed creative residencies at Massachusetts Museum of Contemporary Art (MASS MoCA), Mount Tremper Arts, Kaatsbaan International Dance Center, Brooklyn Arts Exchange, Dragon’s Egg, and Lower Manhattan Cultural Council.

-Ivy Baldwin, Keen [No. 2], Abrons Arts Center: Maria Baranova; Dancers at Manitoga, Summer 2019; Ivy Baldwin Dance: top row / L to R: Eleanor Smith, Kayvon Pourazar, Kay Ottinger, Tara Sheena; bottom row / L to R: Saúl Ulerio, Katie Workum, Katie Dean
+Photography by Maria Baranova: Dancers at Manitoga, Summer 2019; Ivy Baldwin Dance: top row / L to R: Eleanor Smith, Kayvon Pourazar, Kay Ottinger, Tara Sheena; bottom row / L to R: Saúl Ulerio, Katie Workum, Katie Dean